Tarkarli: Travel

-The nearest airport is chipi sindhudurg International Airport Dabolim Airport in Goa.
+The nearest airport is Chipi Sindhudurg International Airport Dabolim Airport in Goa.

 By rail, Tarkarli can be accessed from Sindhudurg and also from Kudal and Kankavli by the Konkan Railway.
 Tarkarli is easily accessible by road from Malvan by bus and rickshaw.
 Tarkarli is 475 km (Panvel Kochi Road, NH 17) and 576 km (Mumbai Kohlapur Road NH 4) away from Mumbai.
-Daily private, luxury and State Transport bus service available from various parts of Goa, Mumbai, Pune to Malvan.
+Daily private, luxury and State Transport bus services are available from various parts of Goa, Mumbai, Pune to Malvan.

 Buses from/to Panaji: direct buses run from bus bay #2 at the KTC bus stand in Panaji to Malvan, take 4.5 hours and cost 125 rupees.
 However, Malvan lies off the national highway (NH-17) so direct buses are infrequent (they also take a longer route).
 The faster option is to break the journey in parts - Panaji to Sawantwadi (56 rupees; 1.5 hours), Sawantwadi to Kudal (the closest town to Malvan on NH-17; 19 rupees, 0.5 hours), and Kudal to Malvan (30 rupees, 1 hour 15 minutes) - the total time is thus reduced to 3 hour 15 minutes.